tcltk/tcl/doc/markdown/SplitPath.md

 These procedures have been superseded by the Tcl-value-aware procedures in the **FileSystem** man page, which are more efficient.

-These procedures may be used to disassemble and reassemble file paths in a platform independent manner: they provide C-level access to the same functionality as the **file split**, **file join**, and **file pathtype** commands.
+These procedures may be used to disassemble and reassemble file paths in a platform independent manner: they provide C-level access to the same functionality as the [file split][file], [file join][file], and [file pathtype][file] commands.

 **Tcl_SplitPath** breaks a path into its constituent elements, returning an array of pointers to the elements using *argcPtr* and *argvPtr*.
 The area of memory pointed to by **argvPtr* is dynamically allocated; in addition to the array of pointers, it also holds copies of all the path elements.
 It is the caller's responsibility to free all of this storage.
 For example, suppose that you have called **Tcl_SplitPath** with the following code: